commentary Romans 15

 8 Now I say that Jesus Christ was a minister of the circumcision for the truth of God, to confirm the promises made unto the fathers: 9 And that the Gentiles might glorify God for his mercy; as it is written, For this cause I will confess to thee among the Gentiles, and sing unto thy name.
 10 And again he saith, Rejoice, ye Gentiles, with his people.
 11 And again, Praise the Lord, all ye Gentiles; and laud him, all ye people.
 12 And again, Esaias saith, There shall be a root of Jesse, and he that shall rise to reign over the Gentiles; in him shall the Gentiles trust.

-Seeing that they were not privileged for salvation, why would David testify to the Gentiles? (v9, cf Ps 18:49).
-Although he did not know it at the time, his words foretold the mission of the Messiah, as also the quotations from Deut 32:43 and Ps 117:1 (where the KJV has nations instead of Gentiles).
-The prophecy of Isaiah 11:10 however, is startlingly clear, describing in straightforward words how the Gentiles would enter the covenant of God: “A son of Jesse will rise to reign over the Gentiles, and they shall put their hope in Him.”
+The last quotation, a prophecy in Isaiah 11:10, is a startlingly clear description of the Gentiles coming to trust in God.
+“A son of Jesse will rise to reign over the Gentiles, and they shall put their hope in Him” (see LXX).
 The word trust is elpizo, which is typically translated hope.
 The noun form occurs in verse 13, Now the God of hope (elpis).
 The figure of Jesus as a root of Jesse seems to be this: a tree grows old and dies, yet a root of that very tree will sprout and grow up a new tree (Is 53:2; Jer 33:15; Zech 6:2).
+See note for Romans 11:16.

-With these prophetic quotations from the Pentateuch, Psalms and Prophets, Paul repeats the primary purpose of this epistle, that from the beginning the full Work of God was to bring into one tree all the true children of faith, Jews and Gentiles.
+With these prophetic quotations from the Pentateuch, Psalms and Prophets, the Apostle Paul summarizes a chief purpose of this epistle, that from the beginning the full Work of God was to bring into one tree all the true children of faith, Jews and Gentiles.
 The fact that the Son of God came to the Jews made them a blessed, privileged people; but He also came so that the Gentiles might glorify God for His mercy (v9).
-Both groups must accept one another as new brethren in the Covenant of Christ (cf1Cor 12:13).
+Both groups must accept one another as new brethren in the Covenant of Christ (cf 1Cor 12:13).

 For His mercy.
 This is the basis for the New Covenant people of God (Eph 2:4; 1Pet 2:10).
 Not following the works of the Law, but obtaining the mercy that Christ is offering to those who choose to identify with Him (cf Rom 9:16).
 The Gentiles in particular fall in this category, for they had not even the promises of the Law.
 The incredible story of Ruth illustrates in types this beautiful, long-foretold truth, for Ruth was a cursed Moabite, disallowed from entering into the congregation of the Lord even to their tenth generation (Deut 23:3).
-Yet for her dedication, humility and goodwill, Ruth the Moabitess found mercy where there was literally no hope for grace from the God of Israel.
-She became one of the greatest female figures of history and her lineage sparkles with famous names like David, Solomon and Jesus (Mat 1:5).
+Nevertheless, Ruth the Moabitess found mercy where there was literally no hope for grace from the God of Israel.
+God saw her humble dedication and reached down to touch her life (Ruth 2:11-12).
+She became one of the greatest female figures in the history of the world and her lineage sparkles with famous names like David, Solomon and Jesus (Mat 1:5).
 The Lord is very pitiful, and of tender mercy (James 5:11).
 The Jews rejoice in God’s mercy too, for their record demonstrates that salvation is only by mercy.

 13 Now the God of hope fill you with all joy and peace in believing, that ye may abound in hope, through the power of the Holy Ghost.